-How to feed the hens: a short guide
+How to feed the hens: A short guide

-How to feed the hens: a short guide
+How to feed the hens: A short guide

 Feeding the hens is more than just topping up the grain – it’s a chance to connect, learn and build confidence.
 On our farms, children help feed our chickens in three different ways, each one teaching something a little different.